lilab-bcb/cumulus/docs/scCloud.rst

 	  - Specify a comma-separated list of outputted attributes.
 These attributes should be column names in the count_matrix.csv file
 	  - "Source,Platform,Donor"
 	  -
+	* - select_only_singlets
+	  - If we have demultiplexed data, turning on this option will make scCloud only include barcodes that are predicted as singlets
+	  - true
+	  - false
+	* - minimum_number_of_genes
+	  - Only keep barcodes with at least this number of expressed genes
+	  - 100
+	  -
+	* - is_dropseq
+	  - If inputs are dropseq data
+	  - true
+	  - false

 aggregate_matrix output
 +++++++++++++++++++++++